 Tunisian Crochet Workshop by Michelle Robinson

-I have dabbled a bit in the world of Tunisian Crochet and I would love to expand my skillset even further.
+I have dabbled a bit in the world of Tunisian Crochet over the past couple of years, and I am trying to expand my skillset even further.

 This book is perfect for complete newcomers to Tunisian crochet, as well as those who have tried it before.
 I kind of knew the basics before I bought the book, and I have already learned so many valuable tips and tricks from this book.

 Crochet Step by Step by Sally Harding

 Perfect for: Complete beginners

 My mum gave me this book a couple of years ago and it is ideal for beginners, or crocheters who have completed a couple of projects.

 There is very detailed ‘crochet basics’ section at the start, covering all the core crochet stitches, yarn fibres and weights, hook types and sizes, how to read patterns – this book gives a super grounding in all things crochet related.
 As the name suggests, there are lots of step-by-step tutorials and photographs to get you stitching away like a pro.

 Once you have mastered the basic techniques, there are a set of 20 patterns at the back of the book to let you practice your newly acquired skills.

 Thanks for reading!
 Do you have any crochet stitch dictionaries to recommend to me?
 I would love to hear from you in case there is a great book that I am missing out on!

 And just in case you haven’t already signed up for my newsletter you can subscribe here and I will send you a promo code for a FREE PDF of ANY ONE of my patterns!